New Reform Party of Ontario

 The New Reform Party of Ontario (NRP; Nouveau Parti réformiste de l'Ontario) was a minor provincial political party in Ontario, Canada, that promoted a populist, fiscally conservative, socially conservative, libertarian, and localist ideology.

 It was formed in Hamilton in 1987 as the Family Coalition Party of Ontario (FCP) through 11,000 signatures fulfilling the Elections Ontario requirements by members from the Liberals for Life (a splinter group of the Liberal Party of Canada) and members of the anti-abortion organization Campaign Life Coalition.
-It has fielded candidates in every provincial election since then.
+It fielded candidates in every provincial election until deregistration in 2016.
 None of its candidates were ever elected to the Legislative Assembly of Ontario.

 In late 2015, the FCP renamed itself the "New Reform Party of Ontario", which maintained the party's conservative social values, while also promoting conservative fiscal values.
 It began to overhaul its principles, policies, and platform, reorganizing the central office, and aiming to reestablish is provincial executive council regionally in time for the next provincial election in Fall 2018.

 The last leader of the NRP was James Gault and provincial party president was Lynne Scime.

 The party was deregistered by Elections Ontario in January 2016.